1. Your child is struggling in school. Determining if a child may have a disability

-You or a school professional notices that your child is struggling in school and may have a disability.
+You or a school professional notices that your child is struggling academically or behaviorally in school and suspects he or she may have a disability.

 The Individualized Education Program (IEP) team will meet with you to discuss your concerns and review the information from response to intervention.
 If the team has determined that your child should be evaluated, you will be asked to sign a consent for evaluation.
-Once you sign the consent form , your child will be evaluated and may receive specific tests to inform the team.
+Once you provide consent, your child will be evaluated and may receive specific tests to inform the team.

-The evaluation will be specifically tailored to your child and may involve observations, interviews, reviewing report cards, and the administering of tests.
+The evaluation will be specifically tailored to your child and may involve observations, interviews, reviewing report cards, and the administering of tests by the IEP team.

-The same group meets to review the evaluations and assessments, if any were done, and determines if your child is eligible for Special Education services.
+The IEP team meets to review the assessments, if any were done, and determines if your child is eligible for Special Education services.

-If your child is found to be a child with a disability and needs special education and related services as a result of that disability, then your child will be eligible for special education services.
-Once the child is found to be eligible for services, the team will meet within 30 days to write an Individualized Education Program (IEP) for your child.
+If your child is found to be a child with a disability who will need special education and related services because of that disability, your child will be eligible for special education services.
+Once your child is found eligible for services, the IEP team will meet within 30 days to write an Individualized Education Program (IEP) for your child.

 The IEP team (which includes you as the parent) talks about the child’s needs and creates the Initial IEP.
 Your child’s services and educational supports through an Individualized Education Program (IEP), will be put in place once you provide consent for the initial provision of special education services.

 The IEP will be implemented at your child’s neighborhood school or the Least Restrictive Environment (LRE) that can meet your child’s needs as outlined in the IEP.

 At least once a year, the IEP team meets to review your child’s progress and update the goals and services laid out in the plan.
-Parents are part of this team and are invited to participate in these meetings and can make suggestions for changes to the IEP.
+Parents are part of the IEP team and are invited to participate in this meeting where they may make suggestions for changes to the IEP.

 Every three years, your child is reevaluated to determine if he or she still has a disability and continues to need special education and related services.